[Note: Our Amazon links work in Canada, US and Great Britain to your local stores. Besides that, many Kindle books can be downloaded world-wide.]

 Patriarchs and Prophets The story of beginnings – from the entrance of sin in heaven to the end of the patriarchal age.
 If you haven’t read this before, we recommend you do, and you’ll find a richness added to your Bible reading that you didn’t experience before.
 For a fresh, easier-to-read version, we suggest The Beginning of the End.
 It’s a bit shorter and uses updated language, making it easier to read.

 Advent Review and Sabbath Herald, Sep 3, 1889.
 Click on the link to read a scanned version of the original magazine.
+The first article in the magazine is a message by Ellen White in which she deals with justification by faith, among other things.
 You may find yourself distracted by a lot of interesting little historical details that help provide atmosphere for the original articles.

 Christ’s Object Lessons.
 If you’ve read this classic commentary on the parables of Christ, you already love it as we do.
 If not, a real spiritual feast awaits you.
 The link will lead you to several Kindle and paper versions, including some with lots of illustration, others as collections with Steps to Christ and Thoughts from the Mount of Blessings.

 Education This book is so outstanding on the subject of a real education that it was plagiarized by a minister of education in one of the eastern bloc countries and published there many decades ago.
 I studied it as a text book in a “Philosophy of Education” class in college, and there is none better.
 Some of the passages I memorized still ring in my mind, such as this from the very first chapter: “True education … is the harmonious development of the physical, the mental, and the spiritual powers.
 It prepares the student for the joy of service in this world and for the higher joy of wider service in the world to come.”
 (Okay, I confess I just looked it up in my app to get it right.
 The paper book is on the shelf, with this passages, as well as many others, highlighted.)